 We would like to acknowledge the Friends of Edithvale Seaford Wetlands and local teachers who have helped us develop the education programs for the centre.

-- the groundbreaking sustainable aspects of the centre
+- follow the instructions of centre staff

 What to bring